...

 A year ago, Molly heard about the efficiency of email marketing, so she implemented emails to promote her products and services.
 However, the opens and click rates remained low, no matter what — let alone conversions to sales!
 Should Molly stop using emails for promotion then?

-Luckily, she doesn’t need to — and situations like this are totally avoidable.
+Luckily, she doesn’t have to — and situations like this are totally avoidable.
 You just need to look into effective email marketing optimization techniques.
 If you don’t know what that’s about, you came to the right place.
 Below, you’ll find the ultimate guide to email marketing optimization.
-Keep reading to learn what it is and how it helps you create outstanding email campaigns.
+Keep reading to learn what it is and how it helps you create outstanding email campaigns with a better email ROI.

 What is email marketing optimization?

 Email marketing optimization is the process of fine-tuning email campaigns to improve their performance and effectiveness.
-It involves assessing and adjusting various elements of your emails.
-These typically include email subject lines, calls-to-action, and graphic design, among other things.
+It involves assessing and adjusting various elements of your emails, which typically include subject lines, calls to action, and graphic design.

-For example, Molly noticed how open rates have been decreasing for the past 6 months.
-To improve the metric, she tested several variants of email subjects, started paying attention to preheaders and tested different versions too.
+For example, Molly noticed that open rates had been decreasing for the past six months.
+To improve the metric, she tested several variants of email subjects, started paying attention to preheaders, and tested different versions, too.
 That way, she managed to drastically increase both opens and clicks.
 However, Molly doesn’t plan on stopping here.
 Email marketing optimization is an ongoing process, so her next destination is improving CTA buttons for more conversions.

-Optimizing email marketing campaigns is crucial for several reasons.
+Optimizing email marketing campaigns is important for several reasons:

-Firstly, it helps you stand out in a crowded inbox.
+• It helps you stand out.
 With millions of emails sent every day, capturing potential customers’ attention is more important than ever.

-The subject line is the first thing recipients see.
-A well-crafted subject can significantly increase your email open rate and other metrics.
+The subject line is the first thing people see.
+This is when they decide whether to click on it at all or let it go by.
 That’s why it’s important to make sure that it’s intriguing, clear, and relevant.

-However, there’s no such thing as a foolproof email subject formula.
-Different things resonate with different audiences.
-So, try experimenting with different formats.
-It’s the simplest way to get the best results possible.
+However, there’s no such thing as a foolproof email subject formula because different things resonate with different audiences.
+So, try experimenting, it’s the simplest way to get the best results possible.
 Here are some effective subject line format ideas if you’re feeling stuck:

 • Question-based subject lines.
-A question-based subject line is a powerful tool in email marketing.
+An intriguing question-based subject line is a powerful tool in email marketing, the same as a bit of intrigue acts as spicing in any marketing communication.
 It engages the reader’s curiosity right from the start, prompting them to open your email in search of answers.
 It’s particularly effective when the question resonates with their interests or challenges.

 Are you making these 7 marketing mistakes?